Statistics Under Pressure: informing decision-making at pace

 • Paul Allin - RSS Honorary Officer for National Statistics, Chair of RSS National Statistics Advisory Group, visiting Professor in the Department of Mathematics, Imperial College London, previous roles chairing the UK Statistics User Forum and at the Office for National Statistics and Government Statistical Service

-• Christl Donnelly – RSS Vice President for External Affairs, Chair of RSS Campaign Advisory Group, Professor of Applied Statistics at University of Oxford and Visiting Professor at Imperial College London
+• Christl Donnelly – Past RSS Vice President for External Affairs, Chair of RSS Campaign Advisory Group, Professor of Applied Statistics at University of Oxford and Visiting Professor at Imperial College London

 • Clare Griffiths - previously Head of the UK COVID-19 dashboard, currently Head of Public Health Analytical Product Development at the Department for Health and Social Care